 What are two-word phrases and when will baby start to say them?
-Baby learns so quickly at this age, so there is so much that can be done to help encourage baby to use two-word phrases.
+Baby learns so quickly at this age, so there is so much that can be done to help encourage baby to use phrases.
 It’s a great time to take advantage of baby’s developing brain!

 What are two-word phrases?